joshuar/go-hass-agent/docs/development/sensors.md

 Assistant and set up a way to send updates.
 You will want:

 - A way to get the sensor data you need.
 Most likely stored in a struct.
-- Ensure this data struct meets the `hass.SensorUpdate` interface requirements.
+- Ensure this data struct meets the `tracker.Sensor` interface requirements.
 - Pass the data struct through the `updateCh` channel as required where it will be tracked and sent to Home Assistant by the agent.

 How this is achieved will vary and can be done in any way.
 For example, the battery sensor data is manifested by listening for DBus signals that indicate a